On my several business trips to Abu Dhabi over a period of two years, the Sheikh Zayed Grand Mosque had been ever present on the horizon, both by day…

-The luxurious carpet with its specially designed patterns, took the women of Khorasan in Iran 2 years to weave.
+The luxurious carpet with its specially designed patterns took the women of Khorasan in Iran two years to weave.

 Under the centre dome the carpet pattern changes.

-One wonders of the many hopes, dreams and other thoughts tied into the more than 2,268,000 knots of the carpet from the village artisans as they worked.
+One wonders of the many hopes, dreams, and other thoughts of the village artisans that are tied into the more than 2,268,000 knots of the carpet.

 This central chandelier is 10 metres high (32.8 feet), and the same distance wide.